Chapel Allerton Chapeltown

 We live in Potternewton!

 The more I have got involved with the locality I can absolutely say it is Potternewton.
 Only problem is that nobody has heard of Potternewton despite it being a very old area of Leeds.
 There is Potternewton Park , but that is in Chapeltown.
 There is Potternewton Lane, but that is is in Chapel Allerton.
 We live in the bit in-between.
 We live on the old parkland grounds of Newton Hall of Potternewton.
-Newton Hall no longer exists (but the lodge gateposts are at the bottom of our road) and neither does Potternewton Hall.
-Newton Park Estate in Potternewton.
+Newton Hall developed the Newton Hall Estate, this first consisted of the Newton Park Estate development but carried on in the 1920’3 and 30’s to create the St Martin’s and Riviera Gardens.
+Newton Hall no longer exists, but evidence still exists in street names Newton Terrace, Newton Lodge Drive and the lodge gateposts are at the bottom of our road as is the lodge house.
+Newton Park Estate, Potternewton in the ward of Chapel Allerton, North Leeds, West Yorkshire.